Aaron98990/ways-of-the-game/misconduct.md

 This is very subjective and a tool in the referee's toolbox.
 Here are some valid reasons for persistent offenses:
 - A player commiting too many fouls or
 - A team commiting too many fouls, generally after a public warning or
-- A team commiting to many fouls against one player, generally after a public warning
+- A team commiting too many fouls against one player, generally after a public warning

 Please note that any offense in the Laws of the Game is eligible for this.
 Not just Law 12.1 and Law 12.2 Fouls.